-Electrical engineering is one of the optional subjects in engineering that is offered by the UPSC for the IAS mains.
+Electrical engineering is one of the optional subjects offered by the UPSC for the Civil Service Mains Exam.
 The other two engineering subjects are civil and mechanical engineering.
-How viable is electrical engineering as an optional subject?
-How many candidates actually take up this optional and get through the exam?
-We look at all this, and more, in this article on electrical engineering optional for the civil services examination.
+In this article candidates can understand the viability of choosing Electrical Engineering as an optional subject, and addresses important questions like how many candidates take up this optional and get through the exam.

 On an average, between 100 and 150 candidates select the electrical engineering optional for the mains exam.
 In the 2017 UPSC exam, all-India 27th rank was bagged by Rishi Raj, who had electrical engineering as his optional subject.
 The following table has the number of people who appeared and cleared the IAS exam with this optional.